SeanShubin/condorcet-backend/docs/persistence-structure.md

   - computed
       - can be derived from original source

+Immutable databases are typically going to be event streams.
+It is recording a thing, that happened in the past, at a certain time.

+Mutable databases are going to have a lot more variety, as they are tailored to how they are accessed rather than how the data gets there.
+A lot of times you will have different projections or derivations of the same data, driven by different access needs.

+For both immutable and mutable databases, I try to have an incremental data model.
+The immutable data model tends to evolve from me adding new types of events that my system needs to support.
+The mutable data model tends to evolve from how I end up accessing that data.

-For every piece of data you have, you should decide which of these two categories are most appropriate.
+For every piece of data I have,
+I decide which of these two categories are most appropriate.
-You should not have other categories.
+I do not have other categories.
-You should not mix the two types of data in the same data store.
+I do not mix the two types of data in the same data store.
-When designing your persistence strategy, explore the limits of both extremes to help you puzzle out an appropriate middle.
+My suggestion is that when designing your persistence strategy, explore the limits of both extremes to help you puzzle out an appropriate middle, but make the immutable strategy your default extreme, as making a mistake in that direction can be fixed later.

 At one extreme, you could go with ONLY persisting immutable data.
 This means you keep all of the computed data in memory,